rustwasm/book/src/game-of-life/hello-world.md

 `wasm-game-of-life` package instead.
 This will allow us to incrementally develop our Game of Life program.

-Open up `wasm-game-of-life/www/package.json` and next to `"devDependiecs"`, add the `"dependencies"` field, including a `"wasm-game-of-life": "file:../pkg"` entry:
+Open up `wasm-game-of-life/www/package.json` and next to `"devDependencies"`, add the `"dependencies"` field, including a `"wasm-game-of-life": "file:../pkg"` entry:

 ```js